This post may contain affiliate links. Please see my disclosure policy for details.

 Trains from Kleine Scheidegg to Jungfraujoch Top of Europe

 Trains to the Jungfraujoch Top of Europe can be accessed from Kleine Scheidegg station.

 From here Kleine Scheidegg, you can catch the red trains all the way up to the Jungfraujoch Top of Europe station.

-To guarantee a seat, you should make a Jungfraujoch train seat reservations at 5 francs along with your ticket.
+To guarantee a seat, you should make a Jungfraujoch train seat reservation at 5 francs along with your ticket.

 In my opinion, they’re worth every penny as it’s a bit of a scrum if you don’t have one.